saecki/crates.nvim/README.md

 -- Open the `crates.io` page of the crate on the current line. require('crates').open_crates_io()

--- Returns a boolean indicating whether there is information to show in a popup. require('crates').popup_available()
+-- Returns whether there is information to show in a popup. require('crates').popup_available(): boolean
 -- Show/hide popup with crate details, all versions, all features or details about one feature.
 -- If `popup.autofocus` is disabled calling this again will focus the popup. require('crates').show_popup()